boxyhq/jackson-examples/apps/auth0-user-creation/README.md

 ## Auth flow

-App redirects to Jackson -> Jackson to Idp -> Idp back to jackson -> Jackson back to our app with auth code which is exchanged for a token -> get user profile -> call Auth0 Management APIs to update user if already exists else create the user.
+App redirects to Jackson -> Jackson to Idp -> Idp back to jackson -> Jackson back to our app with auth code which is exchanged for a token -> get user profile -> call Auth0 Management APIs to update user if already exists, else create the user.

 ## Run the app